Nikon D610 vs Sony A7

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-Reasons to prefer the Sony Alpha A7:
+Advantages of the Sony Alpha A7:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.70x).

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 921k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More compact: Is smaller (127x94mm vs 141x113mm) and will fit more readily into a bag.